Charges against former Minneapolis police officers involved in George Floyd's death

 All four officers were fired from the Minneapolis Police Department in the wake of Floyd's death.

-Minnesota Attorney General Keith Ellison is expected to give an update on Wednesday afternoon.
+"The fact that we filed these charges is because we believe in these charges," said Ellison, adding that "winning a conviction will be hard."

+The investigation is ongoing, and, Ellison added, it could take several months before going to trial as he wants "every link in the prosecutorial chain to be strong."

-Ben Crump, an attorney for the Floyd family, has demanded that Kueng, Lane and Thoa are charged with acting in concert with Chauvin allegedly to murder Floyd.
+Ben Crump, an attorney for the Floyd family, has demanded that Kueng, Lane and Thao are charged with acting in concert with Chauvin allegedly to murder Floyd.

-Minnesota attorney Jay Adkins told ABC News on Wednesday that the third-degree murder charges against Chauvin may have failed at trial.
+Minnesota attorney Jay Adkins told ABC News on Wednesday that the third-degree murder charge against Chauvin may have failed at trial.

-"The third-degree murder charges...is invalid in this case because the officer's actions were directed only to Mr. Floyd not multiple people -- like firing in a crowded building," said Adkins, who cited a Minnesota Supreme Court case that reads "third-degree murder 'cannot occur where the defendant's actions were focused on a specific person.'"
+"The third-degree murder charge ... is invalid in this case because the officer's actions were directed only to Mr. Floyd, not multiple people, like firing in a crowded building," said Adkins, who cited a Minnesota Supreme Court case that reads: "Third-degree murder 'cannot occur where the defendant's actions were focused on a specific person.'"

 According to arrest warrant documents, Chauvin pinned his knee onto the back of Floyd's neck for eight minutes and 46 seconds.